zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 dotenv.config();

 /* Relayer application

 Could be run by
    `node ./relayer.js`,
    `node ./relayer.js <avaxBlockNumber>`,
-	`node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>`,
-	`node ./relayer.js -1 <subnetBlockNumber>`
+   `node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>`, `node ./relayer.js -1 <subnetBlockNumber>`

 When run with `node ./relayer.js`:
    Relayer will subscribe to events from recent blocks on Avax and Subnet Therefore, it might not processes an event that is emitted 1000 blocks ago If you want to start the relayer and make a transaction, current way of running is what you are looking for

-When run with `node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>`
-	Relayer will look for events on Avax and Subnet from the block number you provided and will iterate through the next 10 blocks for event.
+When run with `node ./relayer.js <avaxBlockNumber> <subnetBlockNumber>` Relayer will look for events on Avax and Subnet from the block number you provided and will iterate through the next 10 blocks for the event.
 Will processes observed event Therefore, if you have a burn or lock event emitted 1000 blocks ago, you can process it by giving the right blockNumber If you want to start the relayer to processes an old burn or lock event, current way of running is what you are looking for

-When run with `node ./relayer.js -1 <subnetBlockNumber>` or `node ./relayer.js <avaxBlockNumber>`
-	Relayer will look for events on either Avax or Subnet from the block number you provided and will iterate through the next 10 blocks for event.
-Will processes observed event "-1" as block number means do not processes any old blocks for that chain.
+When run with `node ./relayer.js -1 <subnetBlockNumber>` or `node ./relayer.js <avaxBlockNumber>` Relayer will look for events on either Avax or Subnet from the block number you provided and will iterate through the next 10 blocks for the event.
+Will processes observed event "-1" as block number means do not process any old blocks for that chain.
-	Therefore, `node ./relayer.js -1 <subnetBlockNumber>` will only process events for subnet.
+   Therefore, `node ./relayer.js -1 <subnetBlockNumber>` will only process events for the subnet.
-	If tou want to start the relayer to process an old burn or lock event just on one chain, current way of running is what you are looking for
+   If you want to start the relayer to process an old burn or lock event just on one chain, current way of running is what you are looking for
 */
 const main = async () => {
 	/* If there is a need for sending transactions
        Add it to the txs array.
-		Because of the `setInterval()` relayer will send transactions every 5 seconds if at least 1 transaction exists We wait 5 seconds inbetween transactions to make sure we do not replace our own transactions before they are mined.
+       Because of the `setInterval()` relayer will send transactions every 5 seconds if at least 1 transaction exists We wait 5 seconds in between transactions to make sure we do not replace our own transactions before they are mined.
    */
 	let txs = [];

 	/* Init providers, signer and bridgeContract */